Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5770, in theory, should be a lot faster than the GeForce GT 430 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 5770 should be 167% faster than the GeForce GT 430 in general, because of its higher data rate. (explain)

-Texel RateThe Radeon HD 5770 will be a lot (approximately 204%) faster with regards to texture filtering than the GeForce GT 430. (explain)
+Texel RateThe Radeon HD 5770 is a lot (about 204%) better at anisotropic filtering than the GeForce GT 430. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison